tensorflow/ngraph-bridge/diagnostics/README.md

 ## Protobuf visualization

-The [ngtf_graph_viewer] script can convert a protobuf (`pb` or `pbtxt`) into a dot file or a TB log, which can be viewed using TB.
-If the input is a `pbtxt`, [ngtf_graph_viewer] can also sanitize node names to remove underscores from the front of node names.
-It can also prepend strings in front of certain node names, a feature which can be used to append encapsulate information for clustering nodes together. [ngtf_graph_viewer] has been tested on Python 2 TF-1.9, but should work with Python 3 and other versions of TF.
+A `ngtf_graph_viewer` script can convert a protobuf (`pb` or `pbtxt`) into a dot file or a TB log, which can be viewed using TB.
+If the input is a `pbtxt`, it can also sanitize node names to remove underscores from the front of node names.
+It can also prepend strings in front of certain node names, a feature which can be used to append encapsulate information for clustering nodes together.
+(Tested on Python 2 TF-1.9; however, it should work with Python 3 and other versions of TF.)

 Run the following for detailed help: